Who are the students in my class?

 2. In the class meeting after they’ve done this reading, students get into groups and are given a short scenario describing how Google’s Human Resources department responded to a controversial memo circulated within the company which reinforced gender stereotypes.

 3. Groups work for 5 minutes to evaluate the effectiveness of Google’s response in relation to concepts about inclusive HR practices from the reading.
-They must decide how effective the response is from 0-10.
+They must decide how effective the response is using a scale of 0-10.
 To do this, they will have to discuss and debate how more than one concept they’ve read about applies to this novel situation.
 Students will have to work to consider how to defend the score they come up with.

 4. After 5 minutes, groups share their evaluations of the situation by simultaneously writing their scores on the whiteboard.
 The instructor asks students to justify their scores and explain how they were thinking about the scenario and the readings as they do so, noting carefully how students are using and interpreting the concepts about which they’ve read.
 The instructor then fills in gaps in students’ understanding of the concepts.